ddehanne/systematic-research-overview/README.md

 ```

 Alerting components may alert; they never start or restart anything.
-The reconciliation gate has intercepted real divergences in production
-paper operation on three occasions — refusing to boot rather than
-trading on inconsistent state.
+During paper-environment qualification, the reconciliation gate intercepted broker/local-state divergences on three occasions, refusing to boot rather than proceeding on inconsistent state.
+The same fail-closed reconciliation contract is retained for real-capital operation.

 Incident documentation: root cause, remediation, and regression
 coverage for each event (available under NDA; one public post-mortem